psnc-dl/chcontext/README.md

     "seeMore" : "your text for see more results", "poweredBy" : "yout text for powered by", "titleLabel" : "your text for title",
-    "authorLabel" : "your text for author"
+    "authorLabel" : "your text for author",
+    "dateLabel" : "your text for date"
     };
 ```
 **First two lines shoud not be removed!** You have to define 4 labels: `seeMore`,`poweredBy`,`titleLabel`,`authorLabel`.
 If label is not defined, label in default language is used instead.